California-based Spooky Mansion recorded and mixed their latest E.P. “Cambodian B Sides” at 60 Road Studios.

 - Khmer Times, June, 2018: Highway to 60 Road Studios

-- SEA Globe, September, 2017: Inside the Studio that is bringing the Tunes to Temple Town
+- SEA Globe, September, 2017: Bringing the Tunes to Temple Town

 - Phnom Penh Post, July 8, 2016: Hong Kong Rockers Blazing Trails with Siem Reap’s 60 Road Studios

-- Khmer Times, February 25, 2016: The ChubMet music festival and Cambodia’s Evolving Music
+- Khmer Times, February 25, 2016: Ian Croft, on Chubmet Festival and Cambodia’s evolving music

 - Phnom Penh Post, February 16, 2016: ChubMet Festival’s Second Edition is a Blend of Modern and Traditional Sounds

 - Phnom Penh Post, February 13, 2016: Festival of Khmer Dance and Music

 - Asia Life Magazine, May 8, 2015: Siem Reap’s First Professional Recording Studio